-Certain moneys made available from the issuance of the Issue 2024-1A Bonds will be deposited in the Issue 2024-1A Bond Subaccount of the Loan Fund and certain moneys made available from the issuance of the Issue 2024-1B Bonds will be deposited in the Issue 2024-1B Bond Subaccount of the Loan Fund and will be used to continue THDA's program of financing Program Loans (including DPA Loans and Program Loans pooled into Program Securities) for single-family, owner occupied residential housing for low and moderate income persons and families including its Great Choice Program Loans, New Start Program Loans, and Homeownership for the Brave Program Loans, and New Start Program Loans.
-In addition, THDA may use amounts made available from the issuance of the Issue 2024-1A Bonds to finance Program Loans on a blended basis with proceeds of other bonds of THDA, including participation interests bearing interest at 0% in order to satisfy mortgage yield limitations of the Code.
+Certain moneys made available from the issuance of the Issue 2024-3A Bonds will be deposited in the Issue 2024-3A Bond Subaccount of the Loan Fund and will be used to continue THDA's program of financing Program Loans (including Program Loans pooled into Program Securities) for single-family, owner occupied residential housing for low and moderate income persons and families including its Great Choice Program Loans, New Start Program Loans, and Homeownership for the Brave Program Loans, and New Start Program Loans.
+In addition, THDA may use amounts made available from the issuance of the Issue 2024-3A Bonds to finance Program Loans on a blended basis with proceeds of other bonds of THDA.
 See "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans" for descriptions of the various Program Loan products and Appendix G "RESIDENTIAL FINANCE PROGRAM LOAN ORIGINATING AND SERVICING PROCEDURES" for more information about specific program requirements.

-A portion of the Program Loans (including Program Loans pooled into Program Securities) anticipated to be purchased with lendable proceeds of the Issue 2024-1B Bonds will be made to non-first time homebuyers or borrowers who do not meet the income limits and/or purchase price limits applicable to the Program Loans purchased with proceeds of the Issue 2024-1A Bonds.
+The majority of the Program Loans (including Program Loans pooled into Program Securities) anticipated to be purchased with lendable proceeds of the Issue 2024-3A Bonds will be made to non-first time homebuyers or borrowers who do not meet the income limits and/or purchase price limits applicable to the Program Loans purchased with proceeds of tax-exempt bonds.